sheygs/demo-credit/README.md

 ### demo-credit

-> Demo credit is a mobile lending application
+> Demo Credit is a mobile lending app with wallet functionality for borrowers to receive loans and make repayments.

 ### Objective

-Demo Credit is a mobile lending app that requires wallet functionality.
-This is needed as borrowers need a wallet to receive the loans they have been granted and also send the money for repayments.
+Demo Credit is a mobile lending app that includes wallet functionality.
+Borrowers use the wallet to receive granted loans and make repayments.

 ### Technical Requirement